miayam/learn-css/008 Layout/README.md

   display: inline-block;
 }
 ```
 It's an `inline` element on steroid.
-It will respect `margin` and `padding` as
+It respects `margin` and `padding`
-if it's a `block` element but sits next to each other horizontally.
+but sits next to each other horizontally like an `inline`.
 Pretty neat!

 ### Floats
 ```css